Making A Group of Seven Connection

 The same things that make Algoma Country such a great painting destination also make it a wonderful place to take photographs.
 Add the fact that much of the landscape appears as it did 100 years ago and living, playing, and photographing in Algoma Country is particularly rewarding.

-I recently discovered that the Group of Seven’s A.Y.
+I learned that the Group of Seven’s A.Y.
 Jackson was co-owner of a log cabin on Sandy Beach near Wawa.
 Throughout the 1950s, he was often seen painting the coastal landscape around Michipicoten.
-With the recent resurgence of interest in Canada’s premier landscape artists, more than a half a dozen A.Y.
-Jackson paintings from the Michipicoten area have been rediscovered.
+With the recent resurgence of interest in Canada’s premier landscape artists, more than half a dozen A.Y.
+Jackson paintings from the Michipicoten area have been found.

-This is of particular interest because I teach a photography workshop out of Naturally Superior Adventures on the coast of Lake Superior at the mouth of the Michipicoten River.
-With new paintings being discovered, it’s exciting to get out on the land and visit known sites and try and find those that have not yet been identified.
+This is of particular interest because I have taught photography workshops out of Naturally Superior Adventures on the coast of Lake Superior at the mouth of the Michipicoten River.
+With new paintings being found, it’s exciting to get out on the land and visit known sites and try and find those that have not yet been identified.

 Visiting an A.Y.
-Jackson painting site allows us to shoot a similar scene, focus in on parts of the composition or shoot a composition of our own.
-From a photographic point of view we really can’t lose.
+Jackson painting site allows us to shoot a similar scene, focus on parts of the composition or shoot a composition of our own.
+From a photographic point of view, we really can’t lose.

 Read More Blogs Written by James Smedley About the Group of Seven in Algoma: